 5) Justinas

-The aim of this paper is to compare the lessons of Videoconferencing in English to normal ones and what are advantages and disadvantages of it.
-The text will be based on my own experience at this course.
+The aim of this paper is to compare the lessons of Videoconferencing in English to normal ones and to discern/describe/outline the former’s advantages and disadvantages.
+The text will be based on my own experience on this course.

-First of all, there seems to be no reason to argue that nowadays while technologies are being improved very fast, it is obvious that typical lessons became more boring and people wants to include some “smart” things into studying.
-Some of these new technologies have been found in Videoconferencing in English lessons.
-It is necessary to mention that opportunity to talk with students from United Kingdom during video call sessions was great assuming that video and audio quality was better than expected.
-This implies that the lessons went smoothly, excitingly and not so boring.
+First of all, there seems to be no reason to argue that nowadays while technologies are being improved very fast, it is obvious that typical lessons have become more boring and people want to include some “smart” things into their studies.
+Some of these new technologies have been found in the/our ‘Videoconferencing in English’ lessons.
+It is necessary to mention that the opportunity to talk with students from the United Kingdom during video call sessions was great (assuming that the video and audio quality was better than expected).
+This implies that the lessons went smoothly, were exciting and not so boring.

-Secondly, communicating with other people who are not English native speakers puts forward the view that it is a good experience for getting use to their accent and trying to speak fluently.
-Another relevant point is that working in groups and communicating to each other makes people flexible and able to solve problems.
-Also, it persuades students to focus on things what others says, increase the level of attention.
-What is more, videoconferencing lessons unlike the normal ones, includes more practical aspects, not only writing and reading.
-That is to say, oral lectures were the main thing at this course, whereas normal English grammar course have a very big part of writing exercises.
+Secondly, communicating with other people who are not native English speakers puts forward the view that it is a good experience for getting use to their accent and trying to speak fluently.
+Another relevant point is that working and communicating in groups makes people flexible and more able to solve problems.
+Also, it persuades students to focus on what others says, thus increasing their level of attention.
+What is more, videoconferencing lessons, unlike the normal ones, include more practical aspects, not only writing and reading.
+That is to say, oral lectures were the main thing on this course, whereas on a normal English grammar course written exercises form a large part.

-In addition, comparing videoconferencing lessons to normal ones, the difference was an amount of students.
-At VC mostly of time were from four to eight students unlike normal English grammar lessons where usually it is about twenty.
-The experience approves that at lessons where are fewer people, it is easier to focus on topic, concentrate on your own minds.
+In addition, comparing videoconferencing lessons to normal ones, another difference was the amount of students.
+At VC most of the time there were from four to eight students unlike in normal English grammar lessons where there are usually about twenty.
+This experience proves that lessons with fewer people, make it easier to focus on the topic and concentrate.

-As a summary, Videoconferencing in English course is mostly about practical learning what is very useful.
-Is clear from the above that this kind of lectures are more attractive to students to learn and for teachers to teach as well.
-Considering about my own experience, it is clear that lessons like this are future of studying.
+In summary, the ‘Videoconferencing in English’ course is mostly about practical learning, which is very useful.
+It is clear from the above that this kind of lecture is more attractive to students to learn and for teachers to teach as well.
+Considering my own experience, it is clear that lessons like this are the future of studying.

 6) Michaela

 Videoconferencing is a modern method of communication in the 20th -21st century.
-The learning methods are changing by the years and using the “VC” is just next step to make our lives easier.
-Videoconferencing uses audio and video system to bring people at different sites together.
+Learning methods are changing every year and using “VC” is just the next step in making our lives easier.
+Videoconferencing uses audio and video systems to bring people at different sites together.

 The videoconferencing lessons composed of different cultural groups at our university.
 During the lessons we had an opportunity to meet new international students and get to know their cultures, habits and statements.
-Personally, it was from time to time difficult to differentiate foreign accents and consequently emerged misunderstandings.
+Personally, from time to time it was difficult to differentiate between the foreign accents and misunderstandings consequently emerged.
 But in my opinion it was great experience in my life.
-Videoconferencing is future for everybody from our lesson and our generation.
+Videoconferencing is the future for everybody from our lesson and our generation.

 7) Iryna